httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 HTTP messages.
 This document provides different headers for HTTP representation data and HTTP content.

+There are use-cases where a simple digest of the HTTP content bytes is required.
+The `Content-Digest` request and response header and trailer field is defined to support digests of content ({{Section 3.2 of SEMANTICS}}); see
+{{content-digest}}.

-This document defines the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) that contains a digest value computed by applying a hashing algorithm to "selected representation data" ({{Section 3.2 of SEMANTICS}}).
+For more advanced use-cases, the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) is defined.
+It contains a digest value computed by applying a hashing algorithm to "selected representation data" ({{Section 3.2 of SEMANTICS}}).
 Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use-cases where the